Related Content

 The high speed rail station at Frankfurt Airport

-Building a high speed rail station at an airport is apparently a ludicrous notion to Britain’s decision makers, as a station at Heathrow Airport would have placed a huge tick in the ‘Is there any point in building HS2’ box.
+Building a high speed rail station at an airport is apparently a ludicrous notion to Britain’s decision makers - a station at Heathrow Airport would have placed a huge tick in the ‘Is there any point in building HS2’ box.

 Apparently the notion that when traveling from far off lands to the likes of Manchester, Newcastle, Glasgow and Edinburgh, rather making a connection into another jet fuel guzzling aircraft, thousands of people per day would actually prefer taking a high speed train, was missed.

-Many of thousands of people who board trains in Frankfurt Airport every day, could have flown on to Berlin, Hamburg or Munich etc, but they choose not too, because when it's an option train usually beats plane.
+Many of thousands of people who board trains in Frankfurt Airport every day, could have flown on to Berlin, Hamburg or Munich etc, but they choose not too, because when it's an option, train beats plane.

 Through the Rhine Gorge